pmuellr/es-apm-sys-sim-lp/README.md

 es-apm-sys-sim - elasticsearch apm system metrics simulator for launchpad
 ================================================================================

-Writes apm system metrics documents containing cpu usage and free memory metrics, for 3 hosts, on the specified interval, to the specified index at the specified elasticsearch cluster.
+Writes simple apm-like cpu metrics documents, for 3 hosts, on the specified interval, to the specified index at the specified elasticsearch cluster.

 The cpu usage metrics are controlled via button presses on a Novation Launchpad, with the history of the last 8 documents written displayed